-Think about something else for a change and try to free write without focussing on grammar, spellings, and the like.
+Think about something else for a change and try to free write without focussing on grammar, spelling, and the like.
 It will help to vent out your views effectively.

 Take a break

-The best cure to writer’s block is to give it some time.
+The best cure for writer’s block is to give it some time.
 Try doing something else and get back to your writing after days, weeks or months.